 Distinguished Lecture by Dr. Fan Bai of General Motors Research & Development, USA: “Towards Building an Internet of Vehicles” – 14 December 2017, 2pm, at King’s College London Strand Campus

-We are honoured to welcome Dr. Fan Bai, Senior Researcher at General Motors Corporation Research & Development, to give a VTS Distinguished Lecture at King’s College London on 14 December at 2pm, in room K3.11.
+We are honoured to welcome Dr. Fan Bai, Senior Researcher at General Motors Company Research & Development, to give a VTS Distinguished Lecture at King’s College London on 14 December at 2pm, in room K3.11.
 This room is located in the King’s College London King’s Building, located at Strand, London WC2R 2LS.
 IEEE VTS members and others are welcome to attend (for free!), however, attendance will be allowed only based on prior (free) registration—noting that the number of places is limited and there are security requirements at the building.
 You can register at this link.
 Registration closes at the end of 1 December UTC.

 Please feel free to forward this email to others, for possible participation.

 The Title and Abstract of the talk, and Mr. Bai’s biography, are as follows: